Spark-NF/cycle2-cover/README.md

 # Cycle2 cover

 ## About
-Plugin for cycle2 implementing cycle1's cover and uncover transitions.
+Plugin for cycle2 implementing the original cycle's cover and uncover transitions.

 ## Getting started
 ```html